 Within the UK, patients deemed suitable for transplantation undergo formal assessment that reviews both their indications and contraindications to transplant.
 Current criteria for selection is based on the United Kingdom model for end-stage liver disease (UKELD) score, which is an adaptation of the original model for end-stage liver disease (MELD) score.

 The UKELD is based on serum creatinine, sodium, bilirubin and INR.
-The minimum criteria for listing a patient for liver transplantation is a score ≥ 49, which represents a 9% one year mortality without transplant.
+The minimum criteria for listing a patient for liver transplantation is a score ≥ 49, which represents a 9% one-year mortality without a transplant.
 Other indications for liver transplantation, outside the UKELD score, are based on the presence of hepatocellular carcinoma with specific criteria and variant syndromes (e.g. diuretic resistant ascites).

 Cirrhosis is associated with significant morbidity and mortality from a number of complex, interlinked, complications.